I. Business Involvements

 Activist Investment Practice Innovations

-Institutional Investor Input on Strategy Working for Kmart, organized the first meeting at a major public company in which the leadership team, board, and top institutional shareholders discussed performance and value
+Institutional Investor Input on Strategy Working for Kmart, organized the first meeting at a major public company in which the leadership team, ful board,, and top ten institutional shareholders convened to discuss performance and value

-Investor-Driven Control Strategies Working for Nine West Group, developed strategy for the first acquisition transaction (of U.S. Shoe Corp) whose success hinged on engagement with institutional investors
+Investor-Driven Control Strategies Working for Nine West Group, developed strategy for the first acquisition transaction (of U.S. Shoe Corp) involving a public campaign focused on lobbying the target company's shareholders

 Activist Fund Formation Worked with the Bass family to raise The Trinity Fund, the first $1 billion fund for active investing in the American and Canadian markets